-To study the long term effects of declawing, the sage journals, a Journal of Feline Medicine and Surgery published a paper on the examination around 274 cats of different age groups.
+To study the long-term effects of declawing, the sage journal, Journal of Feline Medicine and Surgery published a paper on the examination of 274 cats of different age groups.
 Half of them were declawed already.
-The people who do fieldwork by studying animals in shelters and other veterinarians examined the sins of pain in these cats.
-There were many factors included in examining.
-The cat’s flinch when they respond to touch, feeling body tension, chewing fur, excessive licking, and some more of these similar symptoms.
+The people who do fieldwork by studying animals in shelters and other veterinarians examine the sins of pain in these cats.
+There were many factors included in the examination.
+The cats flinch when they respond to touch, feeling body tension, chewing fur, excessive licking, and some more of these similar symptoms.
 The experts looked at the medical histories & various notable behavioral changes reported because of declawing.

-They shockingly found that the declawed cats are four times more likely to bite people and also aggressive.
+They shockingly found that the declawed cats are four times more likely to bite people and also more aggressive.
 They were seven times more likely to pee anywhere, not just the litter box, and three times over-groom themselves.
-It gets worse when the cats were diagnosed with back pain than the cats with the claw.
+It gets worse when the cats are diagnosed with back pain than the cats with claws.
 Also, this may be due to the modification that happened in gait.
-Because of the missing toe bones, they end upon chronic pain in paws.
+Because of the missing toe bones, they end up with chronic pain in the paws.

 The results reinforced the opinion that declawing cats will cause unwanted behaviors because of pain management.
-Hence this was now supported by the scientific study; therefore, the edge on stopping the declaw methods was brought to existence.
+Hence this was now supported by scientific study; therefore, the edge on stopping the declaw methods was brought into existence.

 Why declawing must be avoided?